alaisgomes/Data-Challenge-Product-Hunt/README.md

 #Data Challenge: Product Hunt
 Aline Gomes Tavares

 Hanan Cavalcante

 ##Hypothesis
 What is the most relevant day of the week to be active in ProductHunt?
--Based on posts, votes and comments
+- Based on posts, votes and comments

 ## Tools and Process
 - MySQL database and SQL queries to collect data